ShaneByrne0963/python-poker/testing.md

 Rules:
 - Each wild card input must contain at least 1 rank (Any number between 2 and 10, or "Jack", "Queen", "King" or "Ace")
-- The wild cards should be separated by a comma
+- The wild cards must be separated by a comma
 - No more than 3 wild cards can be entered

 ### Invalid Inputs